hoffjager/databases/README.md

 	5. Like a Dragon Kiwami (Yakuza Kiwami) = 119
 	6. Like a Dragon: Ishin = 72
 	7. Like a Dragon 5 (Yakuza 5) = 68
+	8. Judgment = 63
+	9. Lost Judgment = 52
-	8. Yakuza: Dead Souls = 50
+	10. Yakuza: Dead Souls = 50
-	9. Like a Dragon Gaiden: The Man Who Erased His Name = 47
+	11. Like a Dragon Gaiden: The Man Who Erased His Name = 47
-	10. Like a Dragon 3 (Yakuza 3) = 45
+	12. Like a Dragon 3 (Yakuza 3) = 45
-	11. Like a Dragon 6 (Yakuza 6) = 42
+	13. Like a Dragon 6 (Yakuza 6) = 42
-	12. Like a Dragon 4 (Yakuza 4) = 38
+	14. Like a Dragon 4 (Yakuza 4) = 38
-	13. Like a Dragon: Pirate Yakuza in Hawaii = 1
+	15. Like a Dragon: Pirate Yakuza in Hawaii = 1

 Information to be written on this page detailing a favourite game series of mine, Like a Dragon (Yakuza):
 TBC